Vernon and Irene Castle were the most famous and influential dancers of the Ragtime Era.

 (You can tell it's geeky because the knobs on the map case turn.)

-On February 15, 1918 Captain Vernon Castle was killed, at the age of 30, while training new pilots in Texas.
+On February 15, 1918 Captain Vernon Castle was killed, at the age of 30, in a training accident.
+Another plane

 This was the funeral in Texas.